bagit-profiles/bagit-profiles-specification/README.md

 4. `Manifests-Complete`: `true`|`false`

-        If `true`, then every manifest listed under `Manifests-Required` must contain a complete list of the payload files.
+	If `true`, then every manifest as listed under `Manifests-Required` must contain a complete list of all payload files.
+	If `Manifests-Required` is not provided, then this applies to *all* payload manifests.

 	Default: `false`

 4. `Allow-Fetch.txt`: `true`|`false`